 Cash back credit cards with bonus categories can be a good choice, yet there are still some considerations to keep in mind before you sign up for one.
-Here are the main advantages and disadvantages to be aware of.
+Here are the main advantages and disadvantages.

-- You get the chance to maximize your rewards on specific purchases.
+- You get the chance to maximize your cash back rewards on specific purchases.
 Credit card rotating categories can help you earn more rewards over the course of a year.

 - You can pair different cards and earn more rewards in each one’s bonus category.
 If you have a few different cards with bonus categories, you can use them strategically to earn more rewards on different types of purchases.

 - Some rewards cards with cash back categories set caps on the amount of bonus rewards you can earn.
-Many cash back credit cards with bonus categories only offer more points up to a specific amount of spending.
+Many cash back credit cards with bonus categories only offer more points up to a specific amount of spending, often $1,500 in a quarter.
 These caps can dramatically limit the benefit of bonus rewards categories.

 - You’ll probably only earn 1 percent back on non-bonus spending.
 Cash back credit cards with bonus categories tend to offer lower than the market rate in rewards on regular purchases.